 The Canonical Five

 It’s easy to forget just how awful his crimes were.
 Five women, known as the canonical five, are widely accepted to have died at the hands of Jack the Ripper.
-However up to six more women seen as possible victims.
+However, up to six more women have been identified as possible victims.
 As he was never caught there is much debate about just what number is correct.
-The truth is that nobody knows.
-The main judgement as to whether a victim was ‘official’ or not being the horrendous way the Ripper would dissect the bodies and slit the throat.

 Lower Class, Vicious, Semi-Criminal

-On Charles Booths poverty map completed in 1903, a number of the streets were coded black.
-The key meant that the people had been classed as ‘lower class, vicious, semi-criminal’.
+The East End of London in 1888 was not a nice place to be.
+On Charles Booths poverty map completed in 1903, many of its streets were coded black.
+The key meant that the people living in those streets had been classed as ‘lower class, vicious, semi-criminal’.
 People lived in slums.
 Often living hand to mouth and doing what they could just to get a bed for the night.
 When they could get a roof over their head it was often in filthy and overcrowded accommodation.
 It is such a fair cry from the much more gentrified area we see today.
 Although some places still retain the aura of times past.
 Much of Whitechapel and Spitalfields has changed beyond all recognition.

 Life in the East End of London

-For the poor women whose names themselves have gone down in folklore as Ripper victims, this was a tough time to live.
-All the victims had, at the time been struggling in a society with little care for them.
-Many could also well be described today as alcoholics.
-One of the victims, Mary ‘Polly’ Nichols, had been thrown out of her ‘doss’ house on the night she was murdered because she had no money.
-Yet had told a friend earlier in the day that she had already made three times the money needed that day but had drank it away.
-The price for services rendered was a couple of pence.
-It was pretty much the same as a loaf of mouldy bread.
+For the poor women whose names themselves have gone down in folklore, this was a tough time to live.
+All the victims had, at the time been struggling in a society which had little regard for them.
+Many also suffered from substance abuse of some form.
+In one example, Mary ‘Polly’ Nichols, had been thrown out of digs on the night of her murder.
+She had no money to pay for the bed that night and so was out on the street.

-And this is why I think the story of Jack the Ripper is interesting.
-Because it takes us back to a time which is almost impossible to imagine.
-The Whitechapel Murders which took place during those years must have terrified people, they were played out in the full glare of publicity at the time.
-All over the newspapers it was being consumed by a population who were becoming ever more literate.
-The distribution of the papers too was becoming ever more sophisticated.
-It was one of the first sensationalist events to garner the public imagination, a gruesomely freakish story which was devoured far and wide.
-It served to give the East End of London a much darker reputation than it already had.
+The Whitechapel Murders which took place during those years must have terrified people.
+They were played out in the full glare of publicity.
+For the newspapers it was one of the first viral stories.
+Eagerly consumed by a population who were becoming ever more literate. as the distribution of papers was becoming ever more sophisticated.
+It became one of the first sensationalist events to garner the public imagination.
+A freakish story which was devoured far and wide.
+Whitechapel and the East End of London soon became firmly attached to the story of Jack the Ripper.

-With this post I have visited many of the key sites which are at the heart of Jack the Rippers London.
+With this post I have visited many of the key locations associated with Jack the Ripper .
 There were 11 murders committed between the years 1888 and 1891.
 I have chosen to focus on 7.
 Although the widely accepted attribution of killings to Jack the Ripper himself is only 5.
 This is because there is much uncertainty.
-Having looked at the rest of the killings which took place in the area around this time, I’ve chosen to include a further two.
+Having looked at the rest of the killings I’ve chosen to include a further two.
 This because there are similarities which, although they can not be confirmed, nor can they be fully denied.

 Gunthorpe Street/Georges Yard Buildings – Whitechapel